Taeko Onuki: Early life and career

 Taeko Onuki was born in Suginami Ward, Tokyo, in 1953.
 Her father was Kenichiro Onuki, a member of the Japanese Special Attack Units during the Second World War.

-In 1973, she formed Sugar Babe with Tatsuro Yamashita and Kunio Muramatsu.
-Because the dominant music style at the time was hard rock, audiences did not respond too warmly, and the group disbanded three years later.
+In 1973, she formed the group Sugar Babe with Tatsuro Yamashita and Kunio Muramatsu.
+Audiences did not respond very warmly, and the group disbanded three years later.
 In 1976, Onuki began her solo career by releasing the album Grey Skies, which carried the same sound as Sugar Babe.
 Her second landmark album, Sunshower was released the following year in 1977 and had a much different style, mixing pop music and jazz.
-In 1978 she released her third album, Mignonne, in which she worked with producer Eji Ogura, but the sales-focused process was difficult for her and the album didn't sell as expected.
+In 1978 she released her third album, Mignonne, in which she worked with producer Eji Ogura, but the album didn't sell as well as hoped.
 She took a two year break from music afterwards.
-Beginning from 1980, she released her “Europe” trilogy of albums: Romantique, Aventure and Cliché, taking on a more electronic sound.
+Beginning from 1980, she released her "Europe" trilogy of albums: Romantique, Aventure and Cliché, taking on a more electronic sound.

 Later career

-In 1998, she won the 21st Japan Academy Award for Best Music Award in the movie "Tokyo biyori".
+In 1998, she won the 21st Japan Academy Award for Best Music Award in the movie Tokyo Biyori.
 She sung the theme song for the Japanese dub of Kirikou and the Sorceress, "Hadaka no Kiriku".